czerwonk/hakanai/README.md

 Web interface for creating secrets - supports text input and file uploads.

 ### GET /docs
-API documentation page - comprehensive reference for developers using the REST API.
+Auto-generated API documentation page - comprehensive reference for developers using the REST API.

 ### GET /openapi.json
-OpenAPI 3.0 specification file for API tooling integration (Postman, code generators, etc.).
+OpenAPI 3.0 specification file - the source of truth for API documentation and tooling integration (Postman, code generators, etc.).

 ### GET /ready
 Readiness check endpoint - returns 200 OK when the server is ready to accept requests.